 – William Stafford

-I wish I had known I could track my journeys online in a blog setting when I originally left to study abroad back in January 2005.
-I have a comprehensive account of my trips from piecing together emails to friends and family, entries in the diary I kept for those six months of travel (a practice I have continued for all my trips since then as well), pictures upon pictures and even handwritten postcards and letters I sent home.
-I don’t know if it was truly a missed opportunity though, for the same reason it took me so long to actually create this blog; does anyone really care?
+This blog was a long time coming.
+I wish I had known I could track my journeys online when I originally left to study abroad back in January 2005.
+I have a comprehensive account of my trips from piecing together emails to friends and family, entries in the diary I kept for those six months abroad (a practice I have continued for all my major trips since then as well), pictures upon pictures and even handwritten postcards and letters I sent home.
+I don’t know if it was truly a missed opportunity, though, for the same reason it took me so long to actually create this blog; does anyone really care about my experiences?